 incorrect (non-linear effects are a result of the Poole-Frenkel

-type of conduction), it left room for a correct description of the
+type of conduction), it left room for a correct description of

-visit to the research group of Dr. Michele Muccini, a
+a visit to the research group of Dr. Michele Muccini, a

 light-emitting field-effect transistor (LE-FET) was

 fabricated and measured.
-This merits to be highlighted
+This merits to be

-the world (Synth.
+such device in the world (Synth.

-Recently, a cooperation was started with the University of
+Recently, a cooperation was started with the University

-bridge the gap to molecular electronics.
+enable to bridge the gap to molecular electronics.

-A metal transistor was predicted by me as a direct result of
+A metal transistor was predicted by me as a direct result

-Algarve Model for transistors.
+for the Algarve Model for transistors.